ormeiry/ormeiry/README.md

 # Hello, my name is Or Meiry and I'm a Full-Stack Web Developer.

-### You can check out my [Portfolio][website] website. be sure to come back here and see some of my other projects.
+### You can check out my [Portfolio][website] website to learn more about me, and see some of my work.
+Be sure to come back here and see some of my other projects.
 Have fun!.

 <hr />